mbroome/mypetsdb/BETA-TESTING.md

 There is also varient data loaded for many domestic dogs and cats.
 Basically, I can load pretty much any cross reference data.
 If you know of some really useful sites that have data specific to some species of organism, let me know and I will talk to them and see about getting access to the data.

 Basically, I got tired of tracking info down in various places for the fish I keep...

+I would love any feedback you have, good or bad.